Content

 Exercise 8: Report results on the first two RQs, that is, what the average smoking urge is and how urges linger over time.

 If you did everything correctly all effects have converged with R-hat values below 1.1 (the closer to 1 the better).
 You’ll also find that the average smoking urge is practically zero.
 This may seem odd at first, but remember that data were detrended (and thus demeaned) beforehand so it makes total sense.
 The autoregression is small but positive, indicating that experiencing more than average smoking urges yesterday relates to experiencing more than average smoking urges today (and vice versa for less than average urges).
-Go back to the top to move on to investigating individual differences.

 Investigating individual differences